Starter1111/starter1111.github.io/_pages/cv.md

 Education
 ======
-**East China University of Science and Technology**, 2015-2020
+* **East China University of Science and Technology**, 2015-2020
 * Ph.D in Control Science and Engineering

-**Shanghai University**, 2012-2015
+* **Shanghai University**, 2012-2015
 * M.S. in Control Science and Engineering

-**Nanjing University of Science and Technology**, 2007-2011
+* **Nanjing University of Science and Technology**, 2007-2011
 * B.S. in Automation

 Work experience
 ======
-* Spring 2024: Assistant Professor
-  * Tongji University
+* **Tongji University**, Apr.
+2023-
-  * College of Electronic and Information Engineering/Shanghai Research Institute for Intelligent Autonomous Systems
+* Assistant Professor, College of Electronic and Information Engineering/Shanghai Research Institute for Intelligent Autonomous Systems

-* Fall 2020: Postdoctoral Researcher
-  * East China University of Science and Technology
+* **East China University of Science and Technology**, Jul.
+2020-Mar.
+2023
-  * School of Information Science and Engineering/Key Laboratory of Smart Manufacturing in Energy Chemical Process, Ministry of Education
+* Postdoctoral Researcher, School of Information Science and Engineering/Key Laboratory of Smart Manufacturing in Energy Chemical Process, Ministry of Education
 * Supervisor: Professor Feng Qian (CAE Member)

 Publications
 ======